lordspline/druid/docs/tutorials/tutorial-sql-null.md

 WHERE "numeric_value" < 2
 ```

-Druid returns 1.
+Robux returns 1.
 The `null` values for examples 3 and 4 are excluded.

 Additionally, be aware that null values do not behave as 0.
 For examples: